aarmiller/SimEpi/assignments/week2.md

     ## 10  2008    10    46      108052.
 4.26
     ## # … with 26 more rows

-### Describe the Age and LOS for patients with AMI
+### Describe the age, LOS and payment for patients with AMI

-For the inpatient AMI admissions that you found, compute the mean age (at admission), mean length of stay, mean payment, and percent who were female.
+For the inpatient AMI admissions that you found, compute the mean/median age (at admission), mean/median length of stay, mean/median payment, and percent who were female.
 Your results should look like the following:

     ## # A tibble: 1 x 6
     ##   median_age mean_age median_los mean_los mean_pay pct_female